QuintessaQ/CS_interview_cheatsheet/Grokking the system design interview.md

     Where “url_key” is a string representing the shortened URL to be retrieved.
 A successful deletion returns ‘URL Removed’.
 - How do we detect and prevent abuse?
     - A malicious user can put us out of business by consuming all URL keys in the current design.
 To prevent abuse, we can limit users via their api_dev_key.
 Each api_dev_key can be limited to a certain number of URL creations and redirections per some time period (which may be set to a different duration per developer key).

+## Database Design
+- A few observations about the nature of the data we will store:
+    - We need to store billions of records.
+    - Each object we store is small (less than 1K).
+    - There are no relationships between records—other than storing which user created a URL.
+    - Our service is read-heavy.
+- Database Schema
+    - We would need two tables: one for storing information about the URL mappings, and one for the user’s data who created the short link.
+    - url mapping of char[16]
+        - original_url char[512]
+        - creation_date
+        - expiration_date
+        - user_id
+    - user info
+        - name
+        - email
+        - register_date
+        - last_login_time
+- What kind of database should we use?
+    - Since we anticipate storing billions of rows, and we don’t need to use relationships between objects – a NoSQL store like DynamoDB, Cassandra or Riak is a better choice.
+    - A NoSQL choice would also be easier to scale.
+Please see SQL vs NoSQL for more details.

+## Basic System Design and Algorithm
+### encoding actual url
+- We can compute a unique hash (e.g., MD5 or SHA256, etc.) of the given URL.
+    - MD5
+    - MD5 message-digest algorithm is a widely used hash function producing a 128-bit hash value.
+    - One basic requirement of any cryptographic hash function is that it should be computationally infeasible to find two distinct messages that hash to the same value.
+MD5 fails this requirement catastrophically; such collisions can be found in seconds on an ordinary home computer.
+- This encoding could be base36 ([a-z ,0-9]) or base62 ([A-Z, a-z, 0-9]) and if we add ‘+’ and ‘/’ we can use Base64 encoding.
+- Using base64 encoding, a 6 letters long key would result in 64^6 = ~68.7 billion possible strings
+- Using base64 encoding, an 8 letters long key would result in 64^8 = ~281 trillion possible strings
+- If we use the MD5 algorithm as our hash function, it’ll produce a 128-bit hash value.
+After base64 encoding, we’ll get a string having more than 21 characters (since each base64 character encodes 6 bits of the hash value).
+- Now we only have space for 8 characters per short key, how will we choose our key then?
+We can take the first 6 (or 8) letters for the key.
+This could result in key duplication, to resolve that, we can choose some other characters out of the encoding string or swap some characters.
+- issues
+    - If multiple users enter the same URL, they can get the same shortened URL, which is not acceptable.
+    - What if parts of the URL are URL-encoded? e.g., http://www.educative.io/distributed.php?id=design, and http://www.educative.io/distributed.php%3Fid%3Ddesign are identical except for the URL encoding.
+- workarounds
+    - We can append an increasing sequence number to each input URL to make it unique, and then generate a hash of it.
+We don’t need to store this sequence number in the databases, though.
+Possible problems with this approach could be an ever-increasing sequence number.
+Can it overflow?
+Appending an increasing sequence number will also impact the performance of the service.
+    - Another solution could be to append user id (which should be unique) to the input URL.
+However, if the user has not signed in, we would have to ask the user to choose a uniqueness key.
+Even after this, if we have a conflict, we have to keep generating a key until we get a unique one.

+### Generating keys offline
+- We can have a standalone Key Generation Service (KGS) that generates random six-letter strings beforehand and stores them in a database (let’s call it key-DB).
+Whenever we want to shorten a URL, we will just take one of the already-generated keys and use it.
+This approach will make things quite simple and fast.
+Not only are we not encoding the URL, but we won’t have to worry about duplications or collisions.
+- can concurrency cause problem?
+    - As soon as a key is used, it should be marked in the database to ensure it doesn’t get reuse.
+If there are multiple servers reading keys concurrently, we might get a scenario where two or more servers try to read the same key from the database.
+    - For simplicity, as soon as KGS loads some keys in memory, it can move them to the used keys table.
+This ensures each server gets unique keys.
+If KGS dies before assigning all the loaded keys to some server, we will be wasting those keys–which could be acceptable, given the huge number of keys we have.
+    - KGS also has to make sure not to give the same key to multiple servers.
+For that, it must synchronize (or get a lock on) the data structure holding the keys before removing keys from it and giving them to a server.
+    - Can each app server cache some keys from key-DB?
+        - Yes, this can surely speed things up.
+Although in this case, if the application server dies before consuming all the keys, we will end up losing those keys.
+This can be acceptable since we have 68B unique six-letter keys.
+    - How would we perform a key lookup?
+        - We can look up the key in our database to get the full URL.
+If it’s present in the DB, issue an “HTTP 302 Redirect” status back to the browser, passing the stored URL in the “Location” field of the request.
+If that key is not present in our system, issue an “HTTP 404 Not Found” status or redirect the user back to the homepage.
+    - it is reasonable (and often desirable) to impose a size limit on a custom alias to ensure we have a consistent URL database.
+Let’s assume users can specify a maximum of 16 characters per customer key (as reflected in the above database schema).

+### Data Partitioning and Replication
+- Range Based Partitioning
+    - We can store URLs in separate partitions based on the first letter of the hash key.
+Hence we save all the URLs starting with letter ‘A’ (and ‘a’) in one partition, save those that start with letter ‘B’ in another partition and so on.
+This approach is called range-based partitioning.
+We can even combine certain less frequently occurring letters into one database partition.
+We should come up with a static partitioning scheme so that we can always store/find a URL in a predictable manner.
+    - The main problem with this approach is that it can lead to unbalanced DB servers.
+For example, we decide to put all URLs starting with letter ‘E’ into a DB partition, but later we realize that we have too many URLs that start with the letter ‘E’.

+- Hash-Based Partitioning
+    - In this scheme, we take a hash of the object we are storing.
+We then calculate which partition to use based upon the hash.
+In our case, we can take the hash of the ‘key’ or the short link to determine the partition in which we store the data object.
+    - Our hashing function will randomly distribute URLs into different partitions (e.g., our hashing function can always map any ‘key’ to a number between [1…256]), and this number would represent the partition in which we store our object.